harshitagupta30/git-guide-for-beginners/README.md

 On running this Git will copy down the repository, both contents and commit history, to your system.
 It will also add a Git remote called origin that points back to the forked repository in your GitHub account.

-Now, if you want to clone some particular branch of your repository then you should use `git clone -b <branch> <your ssh/git url>`
+Now, if you want to clone some particular branch of your repository then use this instead of the above one

+`git clone -b <branch> <your ssh/git url>`